 There’s of course lots of great skiing in Breckenridge – with five peaks and a variety of elevations there’s plenty to keep the whole family occupied no matter what your ability level is.
 And a great feature of all Vail Resorts properties, including Breck, is the EpicMix app, free to download and automatically included as part of your lift ticket.
 My boys absolutely love keeping track of how far they’ve skied and seeing who comes out ahead at the end of the day.
 The app also allows you to upload photos and connect with other skiers online.
 At Breckenridge EpicMix is even more fun than some other Vail Resorts ski areas because there are so many peaks to ski – if you spend a lot of time meandering across the range, you’ll find the badges and the vertical feet just piling up.
 (I’ll admit that I used it when I was there even though I didn’t have the boys with me and got a ping of satisfaction each time I added a new peak.)

-This year EpicMix is adding an “Academy” feature, designed to integrate with your children’s ski school experience.
+EpicMix has also added an “Academy” feature, designed to integrate with your children’s ski school experience.
 So if you’ve got them signed up for group or individual lessons you can use the app to help them track their progress.